dropmeaword/ws-websmugglers-ref/PITCHME.md

 Hello smugglers
 +++
 What we are going to do in this workshop?
-- a darknet
 - a tiny version of the internet
 - an embodied website
 - a website smuggling device

-- has any of you ever made a website?
+has any of you ever made a website?
 +++
 ### ARPANET
 December 1979